-Adaptation: Emotion Expressions for Physiological Regulation
+Adaptation: Emotion expressions for physiological regulation

-From a functionalist perspective, emotions are generalized and (theoretically) coordinated suites of behavioral, physiological, cognitive, and affective processes, selected to promote automatic, adaptive responses to recurrent environmental events that pose fitness challenges.
+From a functionalist perspective, emotions are generalized and (theoretically) coordinated suites of behavioral, physiological, cognitive, and affective processes selected to promote automatic, adaptive responses to recurrent environmental events that pose fitness challenges.

 Fear provides a useful illustration.
-Detection of potentially threatening stimuli elicits a cascade of responses including heavier breathing, the redistribution of blood in preparation for for rapid movement, and a marshaling of attentive resources to promote hypervigilance.
+Detection of potentially threatening stimuli elicits a cascade of responses including heavier breathing, the redistribution of blood in preparation for rapid movement, and a marshaling of attentive resources to promote hypervigilance.
 These responses facilitate the animal's ability to escape a predator or other threat.
-From the Darwinian perspective, the facial muscle movements that together constitute a fear expression originally emerged as part of this adaptive behavioral 'macro'.
+From the Darwinian perspective, the facial muscle movements that together constitute a fear expression originally emerged as part of this adaptive behavioral "macro."

 Indeed, recent studies by Anderson and colleagues support this suggestion.
-The widened eyes of individuals instructed to pose a fear expression were found to increase the scope of their visual field and the speed of their eye movements, allowing expressers to better identify (potentially threatening) objects in their periphery (Susskind, Cusi, Grabski & Anderson 2007).
-Components of the fear expression thus may be as much a part of the adaptive emotional response as the frightened affect and quickened heartrate.
+The widened eyes of individuals instructed to pose a fearful facial expression were found to increase the scope of their visual field and the speed of their eye movements, allowing expressers to better identify (potentially threatening) objects in their periphery (Susskind et al., 2008).
+Components of the fear expression thus may be as much a part of the adaptive emotional response as the frightened affect and quickened heart rate.

 Other expressions function similarly.
-The prototypic disgust expression, characterized by a 'scrunched' nose and mouth, results in constriction of these orifices, thereby reducing air intake (Susskind et al., 2007; Chapman, Kim, Susskind & Anderson, 2009).
-Given that disgust functions to alert expressers of the potentially noxious nature of the eliciting stimulus, and thereby disincline them from ingesting it (Rozin, Lowery, & Ebert, 1994), the reduced inhalation of airborne chemicals can well be considered part of the same adaptive response.
+The prototypic disgust expression, characterized by a scrunched nose and mouth, results in constriction of these orifices, thereby reducing air intake (Chapman et al., 2009).
+Since the primary adaptive functions of disgust are to alert an organism to, and protect an organism from, potentially noxious stimuli, the disgust expression's feature of reducing the inhalation of airborne particles can be seen as a part of the larger adaptive disgust response.

 These novel findings and ongoing follow-up work are revealing the original functional legacy of emotion expressions.
-However, the physiological functions of distinct expressions are unlikely to be the only reason for their retention within the human repertoire; if they were, there would be little need for expressions to be displayed in exaggerated, highly prototypic and visually obvious ways during evolutionarily recurrent situations which,in some cases, seem unrelated to those of their original physiological function (e.g., disgust shown in response to morally reprehensible acts; Chapman et al., 2009; Rozin, et al., 1994).
+However, the physiological functions of distinct expressions are unlikely to be the only reason for their retention within the human repertoire; if they were, there would be little need for expressions to be displayed in exaggerated, highly prototypic, and visually obvious ways during evolutionarily recurrent situations that, in some cases, seem unrelated to those of their original physiological function (e.g., disgust shown in response to morally reprehensible acts; Chapman et al., 2009; Rozin, Lowery, & Ebert, 1994).
 Indeed, Darwin noted that expressions also serve as potent sources of information about internal states or intended actions.
-Though the findings reviewed above suggest that at least some physiological functions have been retained, the primary purpose of emotion expressions in contemporary human life, and humans' primary preoccupation with them, may have more to do with their capacity to quickly and nonverbally communicate socially significant information.
+Although the findings reviewed above suggest that at least some physiological functions have been retained, the primary purpose of emotion expressions in contemporary human life, and humans' primary preoccupation with them, may have more to do with their capacity to quickly and nonverbally communicate socially significant information.

-Exaptation: Emotion Expressions for Social Communication
+Exaptation: Emotion expressions for social communication